wentasah/ros2nix/README.md

                         None)
   --overlay, --no-overlay
+                        Generate overlay.nix (default: True) --nix-ros-overlay FLAKEREF
+                        Flake reference of nix-ros-overlay.
+You may want to change the branch from master to develop or use your own fork. (default: github:lopsided98/nix-ros-
+                        overlay/master)
-                        Generate overlay.nix (default: True) --nixfmt              Format the resulting expressions with nixfmt (default:
+  --nixfmt              Format the resulting expressions with nixfmt (default:
                         False)
   --compare             Don't write any file, but check whether writing the